Skip to content

 Neo4j Bloom

 Neo4j Bloom is a graph visualization and exploration tool specifically designed for Neo4j, a popular graph database.
-It provides an intuitive interface to navigate and explore knowledge graphs stored in Neo4j visually.
+It provides an intuitive interface for navigating and exploring knowledge graphs stored in Neo4j visually.

 Ontotext GraphDB